gundars-o/gundars-o/README.md

 - 💬 Ask me about MS Excel and how to play guitar.
 There is something I know about this.

-- 🌱 I don't know nothing about Git, VSCode, Node.js, Express and React.
+- 🌱 I don't know anything about Git, VSCode, Node.js, Express and React.